MyPhungg/fcj-workshop-template/content/4-EventParticipated/_index.md

 pre: " <b> 4. </b> "
 ---

----

-> In this section, participants need to list and provide detailed descriptions of the events they have attended during their internship or working process.
->
-> Each event should be presented in the format Event 1, Event 2, Event 3, etc., including the following information:
->
-> - Event name
-> - Event date
-> - Location (if available)
-> - Your role in the event (participant, organizer support, speaker, etc.)
-> - Brief description of the main content and activities of the event
-> - Results or values gained (lessons learned, new skills, contributions to the team/project)
-> - This list helps clearly demonstrate your actual participation, as well as the soft skills and experiences accumulated through each event.

 During my internship, I participated in 2 events.
 Each event was a memorable experience that provided new, interesting, and valuable knowledge, along with meaningful gifts and wonderful moments.

 ### [Event 1](4.1-Event1/)